 Goryeo potters produced unglazed stoneware and white porcelain, but their most celebrated creation is celadon ware.
 The latter, also known as greenware because of its pale green colour, has a smooth glaze and pieces typically have fine inlaid designs (sanggam), especially Buddhist motifs such as the lotus flower, cranes, and clouds.
 Celadons were first introduced into Korea from China during the 9th century CE, but Korean potters became so skilled at their manufacture that their wares were exported back to China and, even today, Korean celadons are amongst the most prized ceramics in the world.
 All manner of items were made from incense burners to ink stands to roof tiles, but the most quintessential shape is the tall elegant jar with bulbous neck known as a maebyeong.

-The best-preserved tomb from the Goryeo period, located near Kaesong, is that of king Kongmin (r.
+The best-preserved tomb from the Goryeo period, located near Gaeseong, is that of king Gongmin (r.
 1330-1374 CE) and his Mongolian wife Noguk.
 The two mounds of the tomb have stone balustrades with statues of tigers and sheep, which represent yin and yang.
 Within the mound are two stone chambers decorated with wall-paintings and constellations on the ceilings.
-11th and 12th century CE tombs are also to be found at Kaesong and are similarly decorated, the animal zodiac occurring in several as it does in Kongmin’s tomb.
+11th and 12th century CE tombs are also to be found at Gaeseong and are similarly decorated, the animal zodiac occurring in several as it does in Gongmin’s tomb.
 Many Goryeo tombs contained slate coffins which were decorated with relief carvings of the four animals of the cardinal directions.

 This content was made possible with generous support from the British Korean Society.